ianpaul/Baseball_Scores/README.md

 # MLB
-This is a short Python script that gives you the latest boxscore or linescore for a given MLB team.
+This is a Python script that gives you some basic MLB information on the command line.
+It can show you the latest boxscore or linescore for a given MLB team; a list of upcoming games for your team; or the current standings for the AL, NL, or both.

 It relies on the [statsapi wrapper by Todd Roberts](https://github.com/toddrob99/MLB-StatsAPI).

 To use this script you need to install the wrapper first: